LordOfMice/hidusbf/README.md

 For this feature functioning recompiled old drivers for Win 98&ME, 2000.

-2. I was surprised to learn that some people use driver to change rate of Full speed USB mice.
+2. I was surprised to learn that some people use driver to change rate of Full Speed USB mice.
 So, nonpatching version of x64 driver returned to package and such kind of using described in Installation section.

 -------------------------------------------------------------------------------